Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 11. When prompted for a password, enter `Password.1!!`.

-12. You are now connected to the virtual machine, you can tell by the prompt changing to **demouser@edge-vm-{SUFFIX}**.
+12. You are now connected to the virtual machine; you can tell by the prompt changing to **demouser@edge-vm-{SUFFIX}**.
 All commands executed will now be run on the virtual machine.

     ![The Bash prompt displays demouser@edge-vm-{SUFFIX}.](media/bash_demouserprompt.png "Bash prompt")